 “Most schools don’t recognize how their limited medical knowledge negatively impacts learning opportunities,” said Kyle.
 “The reality of this gap between medical and educational teams shows just how urgent the need for improved care coordination is.”

-The growth of the School Intervention Program shows how urgent the need is, too.
+The growth of the Educational Achievement Partnership Program shows how urgent the need is, too.
 In the program’s first year, there were only 12 kids and it was limited to school-aged heart transplant patients.
 The second year, it grew to 42 kids.
 Today, just four years later, the program serves more than 350 kids from the Herma Heart Institute, from day care through college.
 Looking ahead, there are plans to expand the program to other areas of Children’s Wisconsin.
-The School Intervention Team recognizes that outside of heart diseases there are a lot of kids with complex medical needs who would greatly benefit from these types of services.
+The Educational Achievement Partnership Program recognizes that outside of heart diseases there are a lot of kids with complex medical needs who would greatly benefit from these types of services.

 “This innovative program has the potential to create a gold standard of pediatric follow-up care for the millions of children across the country with complex medical conditions,” said Kyle.

 Perhaps most importantly, these services come at no cost to the families.
 Our philanthropic partners empower the Herma Heart Institute to continually move the needle in research, clinical care, and outreach so that kids thrive and reach their fullest potential.
-Services like the School Intervention Program would not be possible without the generous support of our donors.
+Services like the Educational Achievement Partnership Program would not be possible without the generous support of our donors.

 Today, as Milosz prepares to start 2nd grade, he has all the tools he needs to be successful — academically, socially, behaviorally and medically.
-That’s his reality now and there’s no telling where he’d be without the School Intervention Program.
+That’s his reality now and there’s no telling where he’d be without the Educational Achievement Partnership Program.